esl-epfl/timescoring/README.md

 - `annotation.Annotation` : store annotations
 - `scoring.WindowScoring(ref, hyp)` : Compute window based scoring
 - `scoring.EventScoring(ref, hyp)` : Compute event based scoring

+In addition it also provides functions to visualize the output of the scoring algorithm (see `visualization.py`).

 ### Parameters